-- A. For the Overview and Scrutiny Committee to review Merton's Hate Crime Strategy 2022-26 and to make any comments on the report for consideration by Cabinet. - B. For the Overview and Scrutiny Committee to note the content of the report in terms of work being undertaken on the hate crime agenda and consider how this work can be supported going forwards.
+A. For Cabinet to review and sign off Merton's Hate Crime Strategy 2022-26.

+B. For Cabinet to note the content of the report in terms of work being undertaken on the hate crime agenda and consider how this work can be supported going forwards.